How to Beat Nakamoto in the Race: An MDP Framework

 To simplify the state $s = (\mathcal{T}, I)$, we partition the entire blocktree $\mathcal{T}$ into distinct branches according to Definition~\ref{def:branch}.
-The number of branches is equal to the number of height-1 blocks in the blocktree.
-We demonstrate in the following lemma, which is proved in Appendix~\ref{a:two_branches}, that only the two highest of these branches need to be recorded in the state representation and that it suffices to store only the minimum block timer on each height.
+The number of branches is equal to the number of height-1 blocks in the blocktree. \dg{It can be shown that only} the two highest of these branches need to be recorded in the state representation and that it suffices to store only the minimum block timer on each height.
+We demonstrate this in the following lemma, which is proved in Appendix~\ref{a:two_branches}.

 \begin{lemma} We have $s = (\mathcal{T}, I) \asymp s'=(\mathcal{T}',I)$ if \;$\mathcal{T}'$ retains only two highest branches of \;$\mathcal{T}$, and all timers of \;$\mathcal{T}'$ at every height are set to the minimum timer of all blocks on that height in \,$\mathcal{T}$. \end{lemma}